Last Updated on July 2, 2026 by Daniel Globe

 Enhancing Appearance and Protection

-A proper finish not only enhances the appearance of the wood but also provides a barrier against moisture and UV damage.
-For wooden staffs, applying a natural oil finish—such as linseed oil or tung oil—can nourish the wood while offering some level of water resistance.
+A proper finish enhances the wood’s appearance and creates a barrier against moisture and UV damage.
+For wooden staffs, a natural oil finish — such as linseed oil or tung oil — nourishes the wood while offering some water resistance.

 Penetrating Protection

-These oils penetrate deeply into the wood fibers, enhancing its natural grain and providing protection without creating a thick film that could peel over time.
-For those using synthetic materials, finishing may involve sanding down rough edges and applying protective coatings designed specifically for those materials.
+These oils penetrate the wood fibers, bringing out the natural grain and protecting it without building up a thick film that can peel over time.
+For synthetic materials, finishing usually means sanding rough edges and applying a protective coating designed for that specific material.

 Achieving a Durable Finish